paramono/cmsplugin-slick/README.rst

 =====
-By default plugin used oficial slick CDN :code:`//cdn.jsdelivr.net/jquery.slick/1.6.0`, if you want update version, you can put in :code:`static/cmsplugin_slick/slick` folder of you project, prefered slick project files, or add :code:`SLICK_CDN` setting in you progect :code:`settigs.py` file.
+By default plugin used oficial slick CDN :code:`//cdn.jsdelivr.net/jquery.slick/1.6.0`, if you want update version, you can put in :code:`static/cmsplugin_slick/slick` folder of you project prefered slick project files, or add :code:`SLICK_CDN` setting in you progect :code:`settigs.py` file.

-Local files have a higher priority its can be useful, if you thant change slick theme.
+Local files have a higher priority its can be useful, for example if you want edit slick theme.